 Would you like to save this?

-If you loved this creamy sausage pasta recipe then with a simple squeeze of tomato paste you can make my Creamy Tomato and Sausage Pasta.
+If you loved this creamy sausage pasta recipe then try my creamy sausage orzo next!
 My Delicious Sausage Pasta Bake is also a must, one for the entire family.
-For a similar but much richer option then you have to make my Ragu Bianco (white bolognese).
+For a richer, slow-cooked option try my Ragu Bianco (white bolognese).

 Did you make this recipe?